TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

    .. method:: read_file(f, source=None)

-      Read and parse configuration data from *f* which must be an iterable yielding Unicode strings (for example files opened in text mode).
+      Read and parse configuration data kutoka *f* which must be an iterable yielding Unicode strings (for example files opened in text mode).

       Optional argument *source* specifies the name of the file being read.
 If